epxzzy/Dead-Comedians-Resource-Expansion/README.md

 ### Neoforge
- Great so you chose Neoforge as your modloader of choice.
-Your main friend's will be:
+ Great, so you chose Neoforge as your modloader of choice.
+Your main friends will be:

 - [The NeoForge Wiki](https://docs.neoforged.net/docs/gettingstarted/)
   	The official Neoforge Documentation.
 This will take you through all the steps to starting modding.
 Even generating the project.
 And a lot more, however it only covers SOME topics.
 Also covers pretty much every version of Minecraft Neo works on.

 - [McJTY's tutorials, NeoForge 1.20.4](https://www.mcjty.eu/docs/1.20.4_neo/)
   While not as in depth, may have some content the NeoForge Wiki, for example some pretty competent explanations of render code at a begginer level.
 Only for 1.20.4 however.
-(Concepts usually transfer however so, while code can't just be copy pasting , you should still learn a thing or two from it)
+(Concepts usually transfer however so, while code can't just be copy pasting, you should still learn a thing or two from it)

  - [Kaupenjoe's Tutorials, NeoForge 1.21.X](https://www.youtube.com/watch?v=yG-oJPR_40w&list=PLKGarocXCE1G6CQOoiYdMVx-E1d9F_itF)
    You will notice KaupenJoe is a recurring reference here, that is for a good reason: He is one of the best and only Minecraft modding edutainers on Youtube.
 This playlist covers multiple versions starting with 1.21.1 and going up.